Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Detailed Results for All Alignment Levels

-We report detailed quantitative results of zero-shot captioning and self-retrieval tasks about our scaling-up experiments using the COYO dataset described in~\cref{sec:coyo}.
+We provide comprehensive results for zero-shot captioning and self-retrieval tasks originally reported in~\cref{table:zero_cc,table:self_retrieval}, with the aim of using these expended results to help verify that our noise-aware model is trained according to our intentions. \cref{table:zero_cc_all_bins,table:zero_coyo} present zero-shot captioning results.
+Each model is trained on either CC3M or various scales of COYO and evaluated on MSCOCO and nocaps datasets.
+From the tables, our model consistently outperforms other baselines when ($z \ge 6$).
+On the other hand, when ($z < 6$), our model shows lower scores than the comparative baselines.
+This trend is reasonable considering that image-text pairs with bin indices of $z < 6$ are relatively less-aligned pairs.
+Consequently, our model, when conditioned on these indices, is expected to generate less-aligned captions.

-\cref{table:zero_coyo} presents zero-shot captioning results.
-Each model is trained on various scales of COYO and evaluated on validation splits of MSCOCO and nocaps datasets.
-As discussed in~\cref{sec:coyo}, our model with ($z \ge 6$) consistently outperforms other baselines.
-Note that the performance gap between our model and other baselines is larger in the out-of-domain split of nocaps, which is the same tendency as the experiment trained on the CC3M dataset.
-This implies that even if the dataset size becomes larger and thus enough training samples remain after the filtering scheme, our noise-aware training can learn rich visual knowledge more effectively than the filtering-based method.
+From the~\cref{table:self_retrieval_all_bins,table:self_retrieval_coyo}, we observe a similar trend in retrieval performance as in captioning results, \ie, increasing the bin index leads to higher scores.
+Notably, as illustrated in~\cref{table:self_retrieval_coyo}, self-retrieval performance consistently improves as models are trained on larger-scale datasets.
+This suggests that a model can generate more distinctive captions as it learns a broader range of visual concepts from larger datasets.

-From the~\cref{table:self_retrieval_coyo}, we also observe that our model achieves the highest self-retrieval performance compared to the other baselines by large margins.
-Notably, the self-retrieval performance becomes consistently higher as we train models with larger-scale datasets.
-This implies that a model can generate more distinctive captions generally as it learns more diverse visual concepts from a larger-scale dataset.
-However, the superior performance of our model indicates that our quality controllable model is particularly more effective than other baselines for learning various visual concepts described in the large-scale dataset.
+We note that a model trained in CC3M shows irregular performance at the lowest bin index ($z=1$).
+We hypothesize that this is due to the extremely small number of samples for $z=1$ in CC3M (only 21 samples included), which prevents the model from being fully trained for the noisiest samples.
+In contrast, for COYO, which is much noisier than CC3M, the number of noisiest samples is sufficiently large, resulting in the model showing the worst performance at $z=1$.